Rafic Hariri: Criticism

 Hariri was accused of corruption, which plagued Lebanon during the Syrian occupation.
 The Company for the Development and Reconstruction of Beirut's Central District (French: Société Libanaise pour le Développement et la Reconstruction du Centre-ville de Beyrouth), more commonly known by the French-derived acronym "Solidere", expropriated most property in the central business district of Beirut, compensating each owner with shares in the company which were worth as little as 15% of the property's value.
 As the primary shareholder of the company, Hariri and his business associates profited from this project.
-Moreover, it was reported by Middle East International in November 1996 that $26 million had been embezzled from the Lebanese Ministry of Finance while Hariri was in office in office.
-Hariri was accused of allowing allowed kickbacks from public spending to enrich government figures.
+Moreover, it was reported by Middle East International in November 1996 that $26 million had been embezzled from the Lebanese Ministry of Finance while Hariri was in office.
+Hariri was accused of allowing kickbacks from public spending to enrich government figures.
 For instance, contracts for the import of petroleum were awarded to the two sons of President Elias Hrawi.